 Facilitate creating the conditions for healing

-What happens during a personal training session?
+What is a trauma-informed personal training session like?